Uruguayan Air Force Flight 571: Unsuccessful air search

-Unknown to the survivors, the abandoned summer resort Hotel Termas el Sosneado was only 21 km due east from the crash site.
+Unknown to the survivors, the abandoned summer resort Hotel Termas el Sosneado was only 20 km due east from the crash site.

 The Chilean Air Search and Rescue Service (SARS) was notified within the hour that the flight was unaccounted for.
 Four aircraft began to search for the aircraft based on its last reported position on the Curicó corridor from Angostura to Santiago.
 News of the missing flight reached Uruguayan media around 6:00 p.m. that evening.
 When SARS officials could not locate the crash, they listened to recordings of the radio transmissions and concluded the aircraft must have crashed in one of the most remote and inaccessible areas of the Andes.
 They asked the Andes Rescue Group of Chile (CSA) for assistance.
-Unbeknownst to the passengers or the search teams, the flight had crashed in Argentina even before crossing into Chile, about 21 km from the Hotel Termas el Sosneado, an abandoned hot springs resort.
+Unbeknownst to the passengers or the search teams, the flight had crashed in Argentina even before crossing into Chile, about 20 km from the Hotel Termas el Sosneado, an abandoned hot springs resort.

-On the second day, eleven aircraft from Argentina, Chile and Uruguay searched for the missing flight.
-The search area covered the accident location and a few aircraft even overflew the crash site.
+On the second day, eleven aircraft from Argentina, Chile, and Uruguay searched for the missing flight.
+The search area covered the accident location, and a few aircraft even overflew the crash site.
 The survivors tried to use lipstick recovered from their luggage to write an SOS message on the roof of the fuselage, but did not have enough lipstick to make large letters that could be seen from the air by rescuers.
 They also used luggage to fashion a cross on the snow, but it failed to attract the attention of the rescuers.
-The survivors saw aircraft overfly the crash site on three occasions but the rescuers were unable to spot the white fuselage against the snow.
+On the fourth day, the survivors saw aircraft overfly the crash site, but the rescuers were unable to spot the white fuselage against the snow.

-The harsh conditions gave the rescuers little hope that they would find anyone alive so rescue efforts were cancelled after eight days of searching.
-On 21 October, after having searched for more than 142 hours, the searchers concluded the chances of anyone surviving the crash were nil and terminated the search.
-They planned to resume the search to recover the bodies of the victims in December after the snow melted.
+The harsh conditions gave the rescuers little hope that they would find anyone alive, so rescue efforts were cancelled after eight days of searching, on 21 October.